 Shared Stewardship

-In May 2019 Commissioner of Public Lands Hilary Franz, Washington Department of Fish and Wildlife (WDFW) Director Kelly Susewind, USDA Forest Service Chief Vicki Christiansen, and Regional Forester Glenn Casamassa today signed a “Shared Stewardship” Memorandum of Understanding (MOU), calling it a model for other states to follow.
+In May 2019 Washington Department of Natural Resources (DNR), Washington Department of Fish and Wildlife (WDFW), USDA Forest Service signed a “Shared Stewardship” Memorandum of Understanding (MOU), calling it a model for other states to follow.
+The MOU was re-signed to continue the collaboration in 2024.

 The MOU establishes a framework for Washington state and the USDA Forest Service to work collaboratively toward mutual goals and effectively respond to the increasing suite of challenges facing communities, landscapes, and natural resources across the state.
 The partnership will work together to improve forest health – a cornerstone of clean water and abundant wildlife habitat – and create exceptional recreational and outdoor opportunities across the state.